Strider Sport 12 Balance Bike Review

 The Strider 12 Sport will fit riders as young as 18 months and keep going to 5 yrs (approximately).

-One of the more striking features of the Strider is the plastic wheels which define the Strider 'look', harking back to 80s BMX fashion.
+One of the more striking features of the Strider is the solid wheels which define the Strider 'look', harking back to 80s BMX fashion.

 The tyres used on the Strider are a 'solid' foam material that provides the grip and cushioning, which means it's impossible to get a puncture and the foam keeps the weight down.